SFURTI Scheme Overview

-- Scheme of Fund for Regeneration of Traditional Industries (SFURTI) is a scheme which was launched with the view to make traditional industries more productive and competitive and also to facilitate their sustainable development in 2005.
+- Scheme of Fund for Regeneration of Traditional Industries (SFURTI) is an Indian government scheme which was launched with the view to make traditional industries more productive and competitive and also to facilitate their sustainable development in 2005.

-- This scheme covers three kinds of interventions namely ‘soft intervention’, ‘hard intervention’ and ‘thematic intervention’ and all of these interventions helps in enhancing the competitiveness of traditional industries in different ways.
+- SFURTI scheme covers three kinds of interventions namely ‘soft intervention’, ‘hard intervention’ and ‘thematic intervention’ and all of these interventions helps in enhancing the competitiveness of traditional industries in different ways.

 - It would help in developing clusters of traditional industries in various parts of the country.